igorw/weblog/_posts/2013-12-02-stack-machines-rpn.md

 ## Summary

-* RPN is kind of backwards
+* RPN is kind of backwards.
-* Implementing an RPN calculator is easy
+* Implementing an RPN calculator is easy.
 * Hey, look!
 It's a little computer!

 ---